 Still showing growth

 Rugby seems to still gain in popularity.
-The current worldcup is a great success in Japan, whilst participation rates, in especially newly emerging rugby countries are ever increasing.
+The last held worldcup in 2019 was a great success in Japan.
+Simultaneously participation rates, in especially newly emerging rugby countries are ever increasing.
 Not surprisingly, World Rugby’s mission is to grow the global rugby family.
 Sofar it has done a great job!
 The number of active players is growing rapidly and 9.6 mln men, women and kids are playing the game now.
 Teamwork, Respect, Integrity, Enjoyment and Discipline are the core values of the sports and these are being lived by!

 Nevertheless, rugby seems to be fully aware of the challenges ahead.
 Yes, it has chosen a strategy to expand the game globally.
-However, it also fully realises the traditional stronghold countries in 15’s are a blessing, but also make it difficult for other nations to enter the world stage.
+However, it also fully realises the traditional stronghold countries in 15’s (the number of players in a team) are a blessing, but also make it difficult for other nations to enter the world stage.
 It therefore has chosen rugby 7’s as a platform for future growth.
 7’s is a variant of rugby union in which teams of 7 are playing seven minute halves.

-Rugby 7’s, which were introduced during the last Olympics, seem to perfectly complement traditional 15’s rugby, the choice of the traditional stronghold nations and older Gens.
-The balance of tradition and innovation should do the trick.
+Rugby 7’s, which were introduced during the last Olympics, seem to perfectly complement traditional 15’s rugby, the choice of the traditional stronghold grassroot nations and older Gens.
+The balance of tradition (15’s) and innovation (7s) should do the trick longer term.
 Hence I believe, Rugby will continue to grow.
 My verdict: winner

 3. Tennis – Verdict: neutral

 Cautious approach required

 Tennis appears to be in a difficult position.
 The average age of both actively playing participants the game and the average fan is ever increasing.
 Hence, the problem is that it is dangerous to suddenly switch to formats that are attracting younger generations as you do not want to entirely alienate your current fanbase.
 Hence the crunch question is what to do.